 Myanmar says will take back 2,415 citizens from Bangladesh

 Myanmar said on Friday it will take back 2,415 citizens from Bangladesh, only a tiny fraction of the 300,000 people who Bangladesh says are Myanmar citizens taking refuge there and should go home.
-Tension has been rising between the neighbours over Myanmar's treatment of ethnic minority Rohingya Muslims, about 50,000 of whom Bangladesh says have fled there since the Myanmar army launched a crackdown on its side of their border in October.
+Bangladesh soldiers stand guard in Teknaf as they try to stop the illegal entry of Myanmar Rohingya refugees on the banks of the Naf River.

 Discussions